What Is On-the-Job Training?

 An unstructured OJT plan is usually enough for jobs that don't require employees to have specialised skills or perform complex tasks.
 The best thing about this type of OJT method is that it doesn't need one to spend hours planning.
 It is easily customizable based on your set of existing knowledge and skills.

 What are the differences between blended learning and standalone OJTs?

 As mentioned above, unstructured OJTs through job shadowing may be enough preparation for a role.
-Organizations use the standalone method for positions that aren't complicated, or if the employee has experience in their field.
+Organisations use the standalone method for positions that aren't complicated, or if the employee has experience in their field.

-Is on-the-job-training beneficial?
+Is on-the-job training beneficial?

 Employees gain additional expertise, knowledge and motivation to excel at their job.
 In turn, companies benefit from having motivated individuals who are invested in reaching and achieving company goals.

 If your employer decides that you will need to take OJT, they'll also have to pay you for your time while you acquire the necessary skills for your job.